turbine-kreuzberg/spryker-sentry/README.md

 # Spryker Sentry

 ## About the package
-This package enables sentry to work with your SprykerShop by extending the Monitoring Module of Spryker and adding other hooks to here and there to enhance the data in Sentry.
+This package enables [Sentry.io](https://sentry.io) to work with your [Spryker](https://spryker.com) shop by extending the Monitoring Module of Spryker and adding other hooks to here and there to enhance the data in Sentry.

 ### Features
-- Integration of Sentry with the Spryker Monitoring Module
+- Integration of [Sentry.io](https://sentry.io) with the Spryker [Monitoring Module](https://github.com/spryker/monitoring)
 - Possibility to ignore certain Exceptions with a configuration key

 ## Installation